rbhr/homebridge-cbus/README.md

 The platform definition in the `config.json` file contains an `accessories` array, which defines the available accessories using the following keys:

 * `type`: (required) type of the accessory.
-The valid values are "light", "switch", "dimmer", "shutter", "motion", "security" and "trigger".
+The valid values are "light", "switch", "dimmer", "shutter", "motion", "security", "trigger" and "lock".
 * `name`: (required) name of the accessory (e.g. "Living Room Light", "Bedroom Light", "Living Room Curtain" etc.)
 * `network`: (optional, defaults to `client_network`) C-Bus network address of the device
 * `application`: (optional, defaults to `client_application`) The C-Bus Application address of the device
 * `id`: (required) C-Bus address of the device — every accessory in C-Bus has one
-* `invert`: (optional, defaults to false) only used by the shutter relay accessory and indicates that the shutter has been wired to open when commanded closed and vice versa
+* `invert`: (optional, defaults to false) used by the shutter relay and lock accessories and indicates that the device has been wired to open/lock when commanded closed and vice versa
 * `activeDuration`: (optional) only used by the switch accessory, indicating a timeout period, after which the switch will automatically switch off.
 This allows a HomeKit switch accessory to be used to generate a *Bell Press* event.
+* `autoReLockAfter`: (optional, default no automatic re-lock) only used by the lock accessory, indicating a time period after which the lock will automatically lock after an unlock command.
 * `rampDuration`: (optional, maximum 17 minutes) only used by the dimmer accessory, indicating the ramp up/down time when dimming.
 * `enabled`: (optional, default: true) set to false to inhibit the accessory from loading.
 * `action`: (required by the trigger accessory) sets the action selector to be triggered.